koknat/dif/README.md

 * dif file1 file2 -white -comments -case
 * dif file1 file2 -search 'foo' -replace 'bar'

 # Options

     Filtering options:
-       -head              compare only the first 10000 lines
+       -head              Compare only the first 10000 lines

-       -headLines N       compare only the first N lines.
+       -headLines N       Compare only the first N lines

-       -tail              compare only the first 10000 lines
+       -tail              Compare only the first 10000 lines

-       -tailLines N       compare only the first N lines.
+       -tailLines N       Compare only the first N lines

-       -fields N          compare only fields N.  Multiple fields may be given, separated by commas (-fields N,M).
+       -fields N          Compare only fields N
-                          Field numbers start at 0.
+                          Multiple fields may be given, separated by commas (-fields N,M) Field numbers start at 0
                           Fields in the input files are assumed to be separated by spaces, unless the filename ends with .csv (separated by commas)
                           Example:  -fields 2
                           Example:  -fields 0,2      (fields 0 and 2)